Dengyuemed/dengyuemed.github.io/_posts/2026-04-22-car-nk-pd1-colorectal-cancer-survival-breakthrough.md

 This strategy is rapidly becoming a global research focus and is widely regarded as a key direction for next-generation immunotherapy.

 At the same time, as innovative therapies like CAR-NK enter clinical practice, demand for cross-border access, compliant drug supply, and patient support is increasing.
-Service platforms such as Dengyue Pharma are playing an increasingly important role in helping patients access cutting-edge treatments more efficiently.
+Service platforms such as [DengYueMed](https://dengyuemed.github.io/) are playing an increasingly important role in helping patients access cutting-edge treatments more efficiently.

 Future Outlook: Combination Therapy as the New Standard